-- 5. Final Project and Financial Reports.
-A grantee must submit, in lieu of the last semiannual project and financial reports, a final project and financial report.
-These final reports are due within 90 days after the end of the grant. - 6.
+- 5. Final Financial Reports.
+A grantee must submit, in lieu of the last semi-annual financial report, a final financial report.
+This final report is due no later than 90 days after the end of the project period - 6.
+Final Project Reports.
+A grantee must submit, in addition to the last semi-annual project report, a final project report.
+This final report is due no later than 90 days after the end of the project period. - 7.
 Financial Reports for Fixed Amount Grants.
-Fixed Amount grantees are not required to submit the financial reports to CNCS, including the final financial report.
+Fixed Amount grantees are not required to submit financial reports to CNCS, including the final financial report.